rjsocha/dhcpdump-offline/README.md

 dhcpdump with option to read PCAP's files created by tcpdump (or similar soft).

-Need this for one use case.
 For internal use :)

+Added decoder for DHCP options 93,94 and 97 (https://tools.ietf.org/html/rfc4578) - PXE/net boot related.